SecureSECO/SearchSECOController/README.md

 This is the Controller module used by the SearchSECO project.
 It is responsible for mediating communication between the other modules, and talking to the user.
 A reference documentation can be found [here](https://secureseco.github.io/SearchSECOController/).

 # Running locally
 If you want to run the controller connected to the official database, The easiest way is to use the [Docker hub image](https://hub.docker.com/r/searchseco/controller).
 To do this you need to have [Docker](https://docs.docker.com/get-docker/) installed.
-Adter this you can use the following command if you just want to run the start command:
+After this you can use the following command if you just want to run the start command:
 ```
 docker run --name controller-container -e "github_token=<github_token>" -e "worker_name=<worker_name>" searchseco/controller
 ```